iGaming14 min readMay 2026By · Banking Lead

 Common pitfalls operators hit

 A pattern repeats across operators we work with.
-The same six mistakes cause the majority of banking and compliance failures.
+The same mistakes cause the majority of banking and compliance failures.

-4. Underestimating economic substance.
+3. Underestimating economic substance.
 Treating Nevis as a paper jurisdiction worked in 2016.
 In 2026 it does not.
 Budget for a real local director, real board meetings, audited or reviewed accounts, and substance documentation that you will be asked to produce by your EMI within twelve months of onboarding.

-5. Ignoring UIGEA and US-facing exposure.
+4. Ignoring UIGEA and US-facing exposure.
 A Nevis licence does not legalise US-facing gambling.
 UIGEA criminalises the payment-processing side, and any operator accepting US deposits with a Nevis licence faces material enforcement risk — for themselves and for any payment intermediary in the chain.
 Geo-block aggressively.
 Read AML compliance for online gambling and the MATCH list and iGaming.

-6. Failing to disclose Nevis directorships when applying for personal UK/EU bank accounts.
+5. Failing to disclose Nevis directorships when applying for personal UK/EU bank accounts.
 Under CRS, your home-country bank will eventually find out.
 Disclosing upfront avoids account-freeze surprises and reputational damage.

 Who should choose Nevis